 Elegant, stylish and buzzing Bordeaux is often hailed as the wine capital of the world.
 But that’s just one great reason to put it top of your new destination bucket list!
 A special blend of classic sophistication and cutting edge urban excitement, Bordeaux has truly blossomed into France’s most all-round entrancing city.
 Discover below what makes this city so special.

 The Ultimate Wine Lover’s Experience

 Bordeaux’s gleaming new showcase – the iconic Cité du Vin - sets the world gold standard for wine museums.
-This soaring, sculptural palace, which opened in 2016, was designed by architects Anouk Legendre and Nicolas Desmazières, while the amazing experience inside was created by a team of leading scientists, historians, wine experts and professional popularisers.
+This soaring, sculptural palace, which opened in 2016, was designed by architects Anouk Legendre and Nicolas Desmazières, while the amazing experience inside was created by a team of leading scientists, historians, wine experts and professionals.
 Packed with digital and interactive elements, it offers something for everyone.
 And the result is truly head-turning!
 A trip out to the surrounding green, sun-drenched vineyards is another must.
 Viticulture here is a unique ancient art and tradition – producing the finest wines in the world.
-Or spend a lazy day the lovely nearby town of St Emilion; Médoc, home to some of the most famous wine châteaux, including Latour, Margaux and Mouton-Rothschild.
+Or spend a lazy day at the lovely nearby region of Médoc, home to some of the most famous wine châteaux, including Latour, Margaux and Mouton-Rothschild.

 Spectacular Architecture… And Art